Skip to main content

 Most senior Cardiovascular Technologist roles ask for 6-9 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in cardiac catheterization and echocardiography.

-What is the typical salary range for a senior Cardiovascular Technologist?
+Where can I find reliable salary data for a senior Cardiovascular Technologist?

 What skills set a senior Cardiovascular Technologist apart in interviews?